deeban-dc/deeban-dc/README.md

 >>I'm an ECE student trying to learn programming, so if you're here to judge my code, please be gentle.

->>I promise I'll get better with time, just like a fine wine.
+>>I promise I'll get better with time.

 >>Just a warning, my code might make you question your life choices, but hey, isn't that what learning is all about?